Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Problem Statement

 \section{Problem Statement}

 Given a stabilizable pair $(A,B)$ with $A \in \Amatrices$ and $B\in \Bmatrices$, we define

 as the set of stabilizing feedback gains.
 Subsequently, we will introduce a non-Euclidean geometry over $\stableK$ using a metric arising naturally in the context of optimal control problems.
-We are often interested in controller gains $K$ that lie in a relatively ``simple'' subset $\constraint$ of $\Kmatrices$, such that $\substableK \coloneqq \constraint \cap \stableK$ is an embedded submanifold of $\stableK$ (see \S\ref{sec:domain-manifold}).
-A common example of this is a linear subspace of $\Kmatrices$ characterizing a prescribed sparsity pattern for the admissible controller gains.
+We are often interested in feedback gains $K$ that lie in a relatively \emph{simple} subset $\constraint$ of $\Kmatrices$, such that $\substableK \coloneqq \constraint \cap \stableK$ is an embedded submanifold of $\stableK$ {(see \S\ref{sec:domain-manifold})}.
+A common example of this would be a linear subspace of $\Kmatrices$ characterizing a prescribed sparsity pattern for the admissible controller gains (see \S\ref{subsec:slqr}).
 Another example is the optimal output-feedback synthesis considered in \S\ref{subsec:olqr}.

-Herein, we are concerned with the optimization problem:
+Herein, we are concerned with the optimization problem,